Cherutok/EIMS/README.md

 # EIMS
-This is a employee information  management system developed to maintain employee information and streamline administrative tasks.
+This is an Employee Information
+Management System designed to optimize workload and streamline administrative tasks within an organization.
+EIMS is a distributed application, developed to maintain the details of employees working in any organization and also store organization information.